barryclark/jekyll-now/_posts/2018-12-16-CrossValidationSpark.md

 #### Count Vectorization
-\hspace{\parindent} After removing stop words, what is left with is a bag of words for each text.
+ After removing stop words, what is left with is a bag of words for each text.
 With this bag of words, a count vectorizer is used to get the count of how many times a word occurs in a particular piece of text.
 This will give us our term frequencies of a particular word i in article j.

 ![_config.yml]({{ site.baseurl }}/images/fakenews_spark/tf_score.png)